madlopt/k3s-example-project/readme.md

 ```bash
 kubectl delete app nodejsapp -n argocd
 ```
+You can delete and forward ports in the same way with the rest of the apps.

 ### Important Paths
 Here are some important paths that you may need to access: